 Only if the optimal growth rate is greater than zero can ruin in this sense be avoided.
-Note that seemingly rational strategies such as "bet such that $\mathcal{E}[X_t]$ is maximized" can be shown to ensure certain ruin, even in fair or favorable games.
-A simple example would be head or tail using a false coin, where chances of head are 90%.
-If a player bets all his money on head, then the chance that he will be ruined in n games will be $1 - 0.9^n \rightarrow 1$ .
-Interestingly, certain portfolios selected by maximizing utility can have a long-term ruin probability of one, even if there exist portfolios with a strictly positive growth rate.
+Note that seemingly rational strategies such as "bet such that $\mathbb{E}[X_t]$ is maximized" can be shown to ensure certain ruin, even in fair games9.
+Interestingly, certain portfolios selected by maximizing utility can have a long-term ruin probability of one, even if there exists portfolios with a strictly positive growth rate.
 This means that some utility maximizing investors are likely to end up with, on average, very little wealth.
 The third property is the distinguishing feature of the GOP.
 It implies that with probability one, the GOP will overtake the value of any other portfolio and stay ahead indefinitely.
-In other words, for every path taken, if the strategy $\delta$ is different from the GOP, there is an instant s such that $S^{(\underline{\delta})}(t) > S^{(\underline{\delta})}(t)$ for every t > s.
+In other words, for every path taken, if the strategy δ is different from the GOP, there is an instant s such that $S^{(\underline{\delta})}(t) > S^{(\underline{\delta})}(t)$ for every t > s.
 Hence, although the GOP is defined so as to maximize the expected growth rate, it also maximizes the long term growth rate in an almost sure sense.
 The proof in a simple case is due to Kelly (1956), more sources are cited in the notes.
-This property has led to some confusion: if the GOP outperforms any other portfolio at some point in time, it may be tempting to argue that long term investors should all invest in the GOP.
-This is, however, not literally true and I will discuss this in Section 3.1..
+This property has lead to some confusion; if the GOP outperforms any other portfolio at some point in time, it may be tempting to argue that long term investors should all invest in the GOP.
+This is however not literally true and I will discuss this in Section 3.1.
 The last part of the theorem has received less attention.
 Since the median of a distribution is unimportant to an investor maximizing expected utility, the fact that the GOP maximizes the median of wealth in the long run is of little theoretical importance, at least in the field of economics.
-Yet, for practical purposes it may be interesting, since for highly skewed distributions the median is quite useful as a measure of the most likely outcome...
+Yet, for practical purposes it may be interesting, since for highly skewed distributions it often provides more information than the mean value.
 The property was recently shown by Ethier (2004).

-Another performance criterion often discussed is the expected time to reach a certain level of wealth.
+Another performance criteria often discussed is the expected time to reach a certain level.
 In other words, if the investor wants to get rich fast, what strategy should he use?
 It is not generally true that the GOP is the strategy which minimizes this time, due to the problem of overshooting.
 If one uses the GOP, chances are that the target level is exceeded significantly.
 Hence a more conservative strategy might be better, if one wishes to attain a goal and there is no "bonus" for exceeding the target.
-To give a mathematical formulation define and let $g^{\delta}(t)$ denote the growth rate of the strategy $\delta$ , at time $t \in \{1, \ldots, \}$ .
-Note that due to myopia, the GOP strategy does not depend on the final time, so it makes sense to define it even if $T = \infty$ .
+To give a mathematical formulation define and let $g^{\delta}(t)$ denote the growth rate of the strategy δ , at time $t \in \{1, \ldots, \}$.
+Note that due to myopia, the GOP strategy does not depend on the final time, so it makes sense to define it even if $T = \infty$.
 Hence, $g^{\underline{\delta}}(t)$ denotes the expected growth rate using the GOP strategy.
-If returns are iid, then $g^{\underline{\delta}}(t)$ is a constant, $g^{\underline{\delta}}$ .
+If returns are iid, then $g^{\underline{\delta}}(t)$ is a constant, $g^{\underline{\delta}}$.
 Defining the stopping time $\tau^{(\delta)}(x)$ to be the first time the portfolio $S^{(\delta)}$ exceeds the level x, the following asymptotic result holds true.